1. CONTRACT STRUCTURE & ORDER-OF-PRECEDENCE

 12.2 Additional Zuora Commitments.
 Zuora further represents and warrants that:

-If Zuora breaches any warranties in this Section 12.2, Customer’s exclusive remedy and Zuora’s sole obligation will be for Zuora to make commercially reasonable efforts to correct the non-conformity or, if Zuora is unable to correct the non-conformity within sixty (60) days after receipt of Customer’s written notice, for Customer to terminate the applicable Order Form(s) and receive a refund, on a pro rata basis, of any Service Edition Fees prepaid under such Order Form(s) that are unused as of the termination effective date.
+If Zuora breaches any warranties in this Section 12.2, Customer’s exclusive remedy and Zuora’s sole obligation will be for Zuora to make reasonable efforts to correct the non-conformity or, if Zuora is unable to correct the non-conformity within sixty (60) days after receipt of Customer’s written notice, for Customer to terminate the applicable Order Form(s) and receive a refund, on a pro rata basis, of any Fees prepaid under such Order Form(s) that are unused as of the termination effective date.

 12.3 Warranty Disclaimers.
-EXCEPT TO THE EXTENT EXPRESSLY STATED IN THIS AGREEMENT: (A) ZUORA AND ITS LICENSORS MAKE NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, WHETHER EXPRESS, STATUTORY OR IMPLIED (IN FACT OR BY OPERATION OF LAW), REGARDING THE SERVICE, PROFESSIONAL SERVICES, OR ANY MATTER WHATSOEVER; AND (B) ZUORA AND ITS LICENSORS DO NOT WARRANT THAT THE SERVICE OR ANY PROFESSIONAL SERVICES ARE OR WILL BE ERROR-FREE, MEET CUSTOMER’S REQUIREMENTS, OR BE TIMELY OR SECURE.
+EXCEPT TO THE EXTENT EXPRESSLY STATED IN THIS MSA: (A) ZUORA AND ITS LICENSORS MAKE NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, WHETHER EXPRESS, STATUTORY OR IMPLIED (IN FACT OR BY OPERATION OF LAW), REGARDING THE SERVICE, PROFESSIONAL SERVICES, OR ANY MATTER WHATSOEVER; AND (B) ZUORA AND ITS LICENSORS DO NOT WARRANT THAT THE SERVICE OR ANY PROFESSIONAL SERVICES ARE OR WILL BE ERROR-FREE, MEET CUSTOMER’S REQUIREMENTS, ACHIEVE ANY PARTICULAR RESULTS, OR BE TIMELY OR SECURE.
 ZUORA AND ITS LICENSORS EXPRESSLY DISCLAIM ALL IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT WITH RESPECT TO THE SERVICE AND ANY PROFESSIONAL SERVICES, AND CUSTOMER HAS NO RIGHT TO MAKE OR PASS ON TO ANY THIRD PARTY ANY REPRESENTATION OR WARRANTY BY ZUORA.

 THE SERVICE MAY BE SUBJECT TO LIMITATIONS, DELAYS, AND OTHER PROBLEMS INHERENT IN THE USE OF THE INTERNET OR ELECTRONIC COMMUNICATIONS.
 ZUORA IS NOT RESPONSIBLE FOR DELAYS, DELIVERY FAILURES, OR OTHER DAMAGE, LOSS OR LIABILITY RESULTING FROM SUCH PROBLEMS NOT CAUSED BY ZUORA.